ESPN on ABC

-ESPN on ABC (formerly known as ABC Sports from 1961 to 2006) is the branding used for sports event and documentary programming televised by the American Broadcasting Company (ABC) in the United States.
-Officially, the broadcast network retains its own sports division; however, in 2006, ABC's sports division was merged into ESPN Inc., which is the parent subsidiary of the cable sports network ESPN that is majority owned by ABC's corporate parent, The Walt Disney Company, in partnership with Hearst Communications.
+ESPN on ABC (formerly ABC Sports) is an American programming division for ESPN Inc., a division of The Walt Disney Company in partnership with Hearst Communications that is responsible for sports broadcasts on their broadcast network ABC, the cable channels ESPN owns and ESPN's namesake streaming service.
+It was founded on April 29, 1961.

 ABC broadcasts use ESPN's production and announcing staff, and incorporate elements such as ESPN-branded on-screen graphics, SportsCenter in-game updates, and the BottomLine ticker.
 The ABC logo is still used for identification purposes such as a digital on-screen graphic during sports broadcasts on the network, and in promotions to disambiguate events airing the broadcast network from those shown on the ESPN cable channel.

-The broadcast network's sports event coverage carried the ABC Sports brand prior to September 2, 2006.
+The broadcast network's sports event coverage carried the ABC Sports logo prior to the merger on September 2, 2006.
 When ABC acquired a controlling interest in ESPN in 1984, it operated the cable network separately from its network sports division.

 The integration of ABC Sports with ESPN began after The Walt Disney Company bought ABC in 1996.
-The branding change to ESPN on ABC was made to better orient ESPN viewers with event telecasts on ABC and provide consistent branding for all sports broadcasts on Disney-owned channels (shortly thereafter, ESPN2's in-game graphics were likewise altered to simply use the main "ESPN" brand).
-Despite its name, ABC's sports coverage is supplemental to ESPN and (with occasional exceptions) not a simulcast of programs aired by the network, although ESPN and ESPN2 will often carry ABC's regional broadcasts that otherwise would not air in certain markets.
-As of 2022, ABC is the only broadcast television network to have rights to show games from all four major professional leagues all at the same time.
+The name change to ESPN on ABC was made to better orient ESPN viewers with event telecasts on ABC and provide consistent coverage for all sports broadcasts on Disney-owned channels (shortly thereafter, ESPN2's in-game graphics were likewise altered to simply use the main ESPN logo).
+Despite its name, ABC's sports coverage is supplemental to ESPN and (with occasional exceptions) not a simulcast of programs aired by the network.

+From 2021 to 2025, ABC was the only Big Three network to have rights to broadcast games from all four major professional leagues at the same time, largely due to joint contracts with ESPN and those four leagues.